Running a HTTPS website with Let's encrypt (for free)

 I want cerbot to obtain the certificate and edit nginx configuration automatically, so I will issue this command:sudo certbot --nginx

-is going to repond with a messsage:Saving debug log to /var/log/letsencrypt/letsencrypt.log
+certbot is going to repond with a messsage:Saving debug log to /var/log/letsencrypt/letsencrypt.log

-for the first time on the machine, it will ask you for an email, in case they need to contact you.
+And if you run certbot for the first time on the machine, it will ask you for an email, in case they need to contact you.

 |